-Now choose a different arts activity.
+Now choose a different non-BCMG arts activity.
 This could be something creative you took part in at school or an arts activity you have already completed whilst being at home.
-Or you could use one of the ideas or activities on the next page.
-This page includes a short list of other arts organisations with activities available for you to try.
+Or you could use one of the ideas or activities offered by the other arts organisations listed on the next page.

 Completing your log book:

 You can now complete Section A in your logbook.
 You will need to fill in the following sections (Pages 5-8 in your logbook):